pishoyg/coptic/README.md

 1. **Find contributors, in coding and data collection.**

+1. **Survey the field one more time.
+See if there is something else out there that you can integrate.**

 1. Obtain the source file for St. Shenouda The Archimandrite Coptic Society's Simple Bohairic English Dictionary.